Orangeburg Massacre: Court cases

 In 1970, the State of South Carolina charged Cleveland Sellers with riot on the night of February 8.
 However, after the prosecution failed to present sufficient evidence of Seller's involvement in the events that day, the judge directed a verdict of not guilty on that charge.
 Instead, the judge asked the jury to consider whether Sellers was guilty of riot on February 6.
 The jury convicted him and he was sentenced to a fine and one year in prison.
-He served seven months, getting time off for good behavior.
-In 1993, Sellers applied for and was granted a full pardon from the South Carolina Board of Paroles and Pardons.
+From February to August 31, 1973, Sellers served approximately seven months, getting a release five months early for good behavior.
+In 1993, Sellers applied for and was granted a full pardon from the South Carolina Board of Probation, Paroles and Pardons in a unanimous vote.
 During a conference at The Citadel on the 35th anniversary of massacre, Sellers shared his perspective on the trial and its significance:

 I was the only person arrested.
 The only person tried.
 The only person found guilty and sentenced.
 I did not commit a crime...The S.C. attorney did not want to proceed with a trial, because there was not any evidence, but Governor McNair insisted that the state go forward.
 All of the original charges were dropped, and in two of the three Riot Act charges the judge ruled a "directed verdict" because of the lack of evidence.
 All of the people who testified against me were white law enforcement officers.
 In the only testimony of evidence that could be used to secure a guilty verdict against me, a white South Carolina Law Enforcement Division officer lied and testified that he saw me on top of a fire truck on the night of February 6, 1968, saying "Burn, baby, burn."
 I was found guilty of a "one-man riot" and sentenced to one year hard labor.
 There was no justice.
 It was a legal sham.